phanxuanphucnd/arizona-spotting/README.md

 Arizona-spotting is a library provide Transformer architectures for Keyword spotting problem.
 Keywords spotting (in other words, Voice Trigger or Wake-up Words Detection) is a very important research problem, is used to detect specific-words from a stream of audio, typically in a low-power always-on setting such as smart speakers and mobile phones or detect profanity-words in live-streaming.

-We provide two main architecture:
+We provide two main SoTA architectures:

 1. Keywords-Transformer [1]